bazwright70/Get-Clean-Assignment/codebook.md

 The final data table 'completewide' contains both the training data and the test data merged into a single table.
 Of the 561 variables for the original data, only those readings for mean and standard deviation were retained for the final table.
+If required, a script is available which will convert the previously produced completewide dataset and convert it into a 'narrow' dataset to provide a by activity view of each sensor reading.

 Variable names have been simplified by removing any capital letters and punction to reduce possible spelling errors when making further analysis on variables the 'completewide' table.